 - Freezer: If you’d like to freeze the skewers for up to a month, assemble them on a baking sheet lined with parchment paper and pop the entire baking sheet in the freezer.
 Once completely frozen, transfer the skewers to a freezer-safe bag.
 To thaw, place them in the fridge overnight.

-Reheating Tip: To reheat your skewers, warm them through in a microwave, air fryer, or oven.
+Reheating tip: To reheat your skewers, warm them through in a microwave, air fryer, or oven.

-More Tasty Meat Skewers to Try
+More Tasty Meat Kabobs

 - Amazing Shish Kabob Recipe (with Beef) – Colorful, juicy beef kabobs